 Glasgow Royal Infirmary

 Friends of GRI was established in May 2020 to celebrate the rich history of Glasgow Royal Infirmary (GRI).
 GRI is the oldest hospital in Glasgow; it opened in 1794!
-Our largest, current project is a small medical museum, which will be open to the public, and will focus on the impact GRI has had on medicine worldwide.
-During our efforts with this, we have uncovered several items of historical interest which we hope to be able to restore in order that we can display these.
-The charity aims to make this history accessible to the public through the museum and a series of online (and hopefully in person eventually) events commemorating people and discoveries associated with the hospital.
-We also have a series of smaller projects focussing on sustainability and enhancement of the workplace environment; these include a rainbow garden and bee hives situated in a secret location on site.
+We have opened a small medical museum, which will be open to the public on Tuesday and Thursdays 1-3pm, focusing on the impact GRI has had on medicine worldwide.
+During the development of the museum we have uncovered several items of historical interest which we hope to be able to restore in order that we can display these.
+The charity aims to make this history accessible to the public through the museum and hosting a series of events commemorating people and discoveries associated with the hospital.
+We also have a series of smaller projects focussing on sustainability and enhancement of the workplace environment; these include the development of a medicinal garden adjacent to the museum and bee hives situated in a secret location on site.

 Help to fund our projects at GRI!

 Glasgow Royal Infirmary has a rich history as a centre of scientific and medical innovation since it was built in 1794.
 Find out more about the history of the building and those who have worked there.

 We have many ongoing projects at Glasgow Royal including the creation of a medical history museum, bee keeping and the creation of outdoor spaces.

 We have several presentations about our history that are available online.
 Find out more about past events.
 We will give details of future events soon.